Siggg/culottes/README.md

 * [_What's your social justice cause ?
 It probably deserves its own culottes game and source of income!_](how_to.md)
 * ...

-Thanks to the culottes system, truth about "who matches your cause requirements" prevails more often than not and your culottes can enable social justice.
+Thanks to the culottes system, truth about "who matches your cause criteria" prevails more often than not and your revolution can enable social justice.
 Game theorists call this voting and betting system a "Schelling game".
 It can serve any cause and you can [create your own culottes for your community cause](how_to.md).
 It runs on the Ethereum blockchain.
 It is distributed under the GNU Affero General Public License 3.0.

-See also the culottes board game : it is a paper-based simulation of this software application and can be played with your friends from https://siggg.gitlab.io/culottes You can get familiar with this voting and betting system using this board game.
+See also [the culottes board game](https://siggg.gitlab.io/culottes) : it is a paper-based simulation of this software application and can be played with your friends.
+You can get familiar with this voting and betting system using this board game.

 # What does "culottes" mean ?